-Trying to alter any of the protected areas will result in a protect violation error and bit PVIOL will be set in the EEPROM Status Register ESTAT.
-A mass erase of a whole EEPROM block is only possible when protection is fully disabled.
+Trying to alter any of the protected areas will result in a protect violation error and PVIOL flag will be set in the ESTAT register.
+A mass erase of a whole EEPROM block is only possible when protection is fully disabled by setting the EPOPEN and EPDIS bits.
+An attempt to mass erase an EEPROM block while protection is enabled will set the PVIOL flag in the ESTAT register.